JanMiksovsky/srcset-demo/README.md

-This demonstrates generating responsive images in an Origami site.
+This [demo](https://origami-srcset-demo.netlify.app) generates responsive images in an Origami site.

 # Background